molkotok/flux-kontext-for-forge/README.md

 - Extensions are installed with specific commits for maximum compatibility
 - Python requirements are automatically installed with specific versions to avoid conflicts
 - If you want to update an extension manually: `cd extension_folder && git pull`
+- Some packages like `sdwi2iextender` may need manual installation if not available via pip
+- Problematic packages like `dlib` are handled with multiple fallback methods
+- `insightface` will try specific version first, then fallback to latest available
+- **dlib installation on Windows**: Uses dlib 20.0.0+ which has official Python 3.12 wheels

 ---